 A business will frequently find that different stakeholders have different priorities, this often leads to conflict.
-For example, an employee would like to be paid more, if this were to happen this would reduce the company profits and would be to the detriment of the shareholder’s requirement of increasing profits and resulting wealth.
+For example, an employee would like to be paid more.
+If this were to happen, this would reduce the company’s profits and would be to the detriment of the shareholder’s requirement of increasing profits and resulting wealth.

 A business will therefore need to find a way to balance the conflicting priorities of its stakeholders.
 Mendelow’s Matrix is a tool that is used to analyse stakeholders and their attitudes.
-This will consider factors such as the level of interest a stakeholder has in a project or organisation’s chosen strategies and are they likely to use their power to influence this in conjunction with, is the stakeholder likely to use their power.
+This will consider factors such as the level of interest a stakeholder has in a project or organisation’s chosen strategies and whether are they likely to use their power to influence this.

 Mendelow’s Matrix consists of four boxes representing stakeholders with: